-Here’s our 2021 vegan Christmas menu for five!
-You’ll find our Christmas Eve dinner, Christmas brunch and Christmas dinner menus, plus the snacks, desserts and drinks we’ll enjoy over the holidays.
-I’m also including a simple New Year’s Eve menu as we’ll likely be spending it just the two of us at home, cooking a delicious meal.
+Here’s our 2022 vegan Christmas menu for five!
+This includes our Christmas Eve dinner, Christmas brunch, Christmas dinner and New Year’s Eve dinner menus, plus the snacks, desserts and drinks we’ll enjoy over the holidays.

-Similarly to last year, I decided to include a few familiar dishes, such as potatoes, gravy and roasted vegetables with the addition of a few new recipes (mostly for desserts).
+As I do each year, I included a few familiar dishes, such as potatoes, gravy and roasted vegetables with the addition of a few new recipes.
 I love having a combination of familiar and comforting dishes, along with new and exciting recipes.
-Tip: If you’re trying new recipes for the holidays, test them in advance to make sure you like them.
+But of course, I’ll be testing the new recipes (the Wellington mostly this year) before serving them with our Christmas dinner.

-Our Christmas morning brunch is similar to the one we made last year.
-I’m making my cinnamon rolls, which will be prepared the day before and ready to bake in the morning.
-With that, I’m making our favorite store-bought vegan “bacon” and tofu scramble.
+Our Christmas brunch is the same as last year.
+Again, I’m preparing the cinnamon rolls the day before so that they’re ready to bake in the morning.
+I’m serving them with our favorite store-bought vegan “bacon” and tofu scramble.

 - Vegan Cinnamon Rolls with Eggnog Icing